Maghreb Fez: History

 In the 2011 CAF Confederation Cup, They played their first group match in Fez Stadium in which they won 1–0 against JS Kabylie, scored by Chemseddine Chtibi in the 85th minute.
 They drew their second against Motema Pembe and won their third against Sunshine Stars.
 Maghreb Fez won two and drew one of their 2nd leg matches, They defeated JS Kabylie (1–0) and defeated Motema Pembe (3–0), while they drew 1–1 against Sunshine Stars.
 Maghreb Fez qualified to the knockout stages after finishing top in the group stages winning four matches and drawing two.
 In the semi-finals they defeated G.D.
 Interclube on penalties.
 They were proclaimed Champions after defeating Club Africain in the final.
 They automatically qualified to the 2012 CAF Super Cup, in which they defeated Espérance ST and won their second African title for the team.

 In 2016, they won their 4th Moroccan Throne Cup after defeating Olympic Safi (2–1) in the final, both goals scored by Guiza Djédjé.

+In the 2025–26 season, Maghreb Fez won their fifth league title after defeating Olympique Dcheira in the final match of the season, ending a 41-year wait for the championship.
+Soufiane Benjdida finished as the league's top scorer.